 Some important talking points may include:

-Hiring experts to teach staff how to properly care for wheelchairs
+a.
+Airlines need to hire experts to teach staff how to properly care for wheelchairs

 Wheelchair users and their care teams know how to look after wheelchairs because they have to do so.
 These pieces of equipment cost $20,000+ and are typically only covered by insurance every 5 years so the necessity of treating electric wheelchairs with care is imperative to their independence.